In our previous article we’ve explained how millennials are revitalizing QR codes through the use of messaging apps.

 Content wise, possibilities are endless.
 As long as you input a working URL address, Google will automatically shrink it and have your QR code ready to be used.

-But, if you want more out of your QR codes, well, you might want to jump into a QR code manager.
+Now, if you want even MORE out of your QR codes, well, you might want to jump into a QR code manager.

 From Google’s QR code generator to a QR code manager